rashadmad/kiko-now/_drafts/2019-03-15-readability-post.md

 * View
 * Controller

-Now You know whats going on beind the scenes when you generate that scaffold.
+Now You know whats going on behind the scenes when you generate that scaffold.